mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 not an evolved trait designed to help us be more honest or moral.

-Anyone that belives they are not self deceptive is simply unaware of their own self-deception, as Richard Feynman said: the first principle is that you must not fool yourself—and you are the easiest person to fool.
+Anyone that belives they are not self deceptive is simply unaware of their own self-deception, as Richard Feynman said:

+> the first principle is that you must not fool yourself, and you are the easiest person to fool.

 This is the root of **every major belief system**: religions, nationalism, racism, capitalism, communism, and even the human motivations behind countless scientific discoveries, technological breakthroughs, and cultural movements.